Japan defense chief eyed first-ever aerial inspection of islets claimed by China

 No Japanese defense minister has ever conducted an aerial inspection of the Senkaku Islands, called Diaoyu by China.

-Kono had considered conducting the aerial inspection of the uninhibited islands to gauge how Japan’s Self-Defense Forces would respond to a landing by an armed group, the official said.
+Kono had considered conducting the aerial inspection of the uninhabited islands to gauge how Japan's Self-Defense Forces would respond to a landing by an armed group, the official said.

 The inspection was considered when Kono visited the Ground Self-Defense Force's missile batteries on Miyako and Yonaguni islands in Okinawa Prefecture on Aug.
 8 and 9, the official said.